 TikTok now requires clear labels for AI-generated content.

-By enforcing these guidelines, TikTok aims to prevent the spread of misleading information and uphold the platform's integrity.
+By rigorously enforcing these stipulations, TikTok aims to proactively combat the dissemination of misleading information and safeguard the overall integrity of its platform.

 Stay informed with the latest marketing trends, expert insights, and exclusive updates delivered monthly.